codacy/docs/docs/release-notes/self-hosted/self-hosted-v6.0.0.md

 ## Product enhancements

+-   It's now possible to click on the organization overview chart to drill down on the information and understand which repositories require attention to improve the organization's code quality.
+(CY-5580)
+-   The Codacy API now includes endpoints that allow you to [create and manage project API tokens programmatically](https://docs.codacy.com/v6.0/codacy-api/examples/creating-project-api-tokens-programmatically/).
+This feature can be used to automate setting up coverage for either new repositories or for all your existing repositories.
+(CY-5090)
+-   Now, Codacy supports static code analysis for Dart/Flutter projects using [dartanalyzer](https://github.com/dart-lang/sdk/tree/main/pkg/analyzer_cli){: target="_blank"}.
+The new tool checks your code for errors and warnings that are specified in the [Dart language specification](https://dart.dev/guides/language/spec){: target="_blank"}.
+(CY-4314)

 ## Bug fixes

+-   Removed tools patterns were appearing in the admin panel default patterns.
+Now they are removed correctly when a tool gets removed.
+(CY-5681)
+-   Fixed an issue where applying a standard to more than 100 repositories through the UI or API was failing.
+(CY-5654)
+-   Fixed a bug now making it possible to complete the payment when country was "Serbia and Montenegro" Now it is possible to specify separately if the country is Serbia or Montenegro (CY-5645)
+-   Update rubocop to 1.25.0
+Update rubocop-shopify to 2.4.0
+Update rubocop-sorbet to 0.6.5
+Update rubocop-rails to 2.13.2
+Update rubocop-performance to 1.13.2
+Update rubocop-graphql to 0.12.3
+Update rubocop-ast to 1.15.1 (CY-5550)
+-   Coverage column will always appear even when there is no data for it.
+Avoiding a jump in the view.
+(CY-5518)
+-   Disabled custom rules in PHP Mess Detector
+Now the custom rules are filtered out from the configuration file before analysis (CY-5509)
 -   Updated the Git URL used to clone public repositories to comply with the recent [GitHub protocol changes](https://github.blog/2021-09-01-improving-git-protocol-security-github/){: target="_blank"}.
 (CY-5436)
+-   Fixed an issue that could prevent users from using the Codacy app website temporarily if they were exposed to a phishing attack.
+CVSS v3.1 score: 3.1 (Low) (CY-5420)
+-   Fixed a security issue that, under rare circumstances, could allow an attacker to run arbitrary code on the **Ignored files** settings page.
+CVSS v3.1 score: 3.8 (Low) (CY-5419)
+-   Added the plugin [<span class="skip-vale">eslint-plugin-storybook</span>](https://www.npmjs.com/package/eslint-plugin-storybook) to [<span class="skip-vale">codacy-eslint</span>](https://github.com/codacy/codacy-eslint).
+(CY-5406)
+-   You can now use the Codacy configuration file to [adjust how PMD CPD detects duplicated code](https://docs.codacy.com/v6.0/repositories-configure/codacy-configuration-file/#pmd-cpd-duplication), giving you more flexibility to eliminate false positives.
+(CY-5184)
+-   Fixed an issue that could allow triggering requests from the Codacy instance servers by injecting a URL into the cursor parameter of the API endpoint to list organization repositories.
+(CY-5139)
+-   Fixed an issue that prevented administrators from removing users from Bitbucket Server organizations on Codacy.
+Besides this, Codacy Self-hosted administrators can now remove users from Codacy even if they're the last administrator in an organization.
+(CY-4724)

 ## Tool versions